M1 Finance Investing Platform

-Investing Simple is affiliated with M1 Finance.
+Investing Simple is an affiliate of M1 Finance.
 This relationship does not influence our opinion of this platform.

 Many of us have learned that if something seems too good to be true, it is.
 Is that the case with the investment platform M1 Finance?

-First of all, M1 Finance is a member of the Financial Industry Regulatory Authority (better known as FINRA).
+M1 Finance is a member of the Financial Industry Regulatory Authority (better known as FINRA).
 The purpose of FINRA is to protect you, the investor.
-FINRA regulates broker-dealers like M1 Finance.
-FINRA is a not for profit organization authorized by congress to protect America’s investors.
+FINRA is a not for profit organization authorized by congress to protect America’s investors and regulate brokers like M1 Finance.

 FINRA has written rules that all registered broker dealers and registered brokers in the United States must follow.
 These rules are written and enforced by FINRA.